IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 ### Autofocus

-If you want your Combobox to be automatically focused on page load you can use the following code:
+If you want your ComboBox to be automatically focused on page load you can use the following code:

 ```html
 <igc-combo autofocus></igc-combo>